-I’ve come to realise that regardless of where I live, whether it’s New Zealand or Scotland, there are three ingredients that I’m seldom without.
-Lentils, potatoes and mushrooms are ingredients that I know I can reliably find in my kitchen (or easily purchase).
+I’ve come to realise that regardless of where I live whether it’s New Zealand or Scotland, there are three ingredients that I am seldom without.
+Lentils, potatoes and mushrooms are ingredients that are generally found in my kitchen, or I can easily purchase them, no matter where we live.

 Lentils + Mushrooms + Potatoes